siara-cc/esp32_arduino_sqlite3_lib/README.md

 # Sqlite3 Arduino library for ESP32

+Note: This is a general purpose library based on the Sqlite codebase.
+For logging sensor data into database please use [Sqlite Micro Logger](https://github.com/siara-cc/sqlite_micro_logger_arduino), which is faster and memory efficient.

 This library enables access to SQLite database files from SPIFFS or SD Cards through ESP32 SoC.
 Given below is a picture of a board that has a ready-made Micro SD slot (using SDMMC 4 bit mode - see example sqlite3_sdmmc):

 ![](ESP_WROOM_32_breakout.png?raw=true)